dphfox/wolf/docs/00-design/00-formatting.md

 ## Comments

-At any point in the program, you can type two hypens `--` to skip processing the rest of the line.
+Unless in a delimited span, you can type two hypens `--` to skip processing the rest of the line.
 All text until the next new line is treated as a comment.

 ```